s4ke/cube.js/examples/superset/README.md

 docker exec -it superset superset init
 ```

 That's it!
-Now you should be able to navigate to [localhost:8080](http://localhost:8080/login/) and log into your Superset instance using the username and password from above.
+Now you should be able to navigate to superset and log into your Superset instance using the username and password from above.

 ## Running Cube locally